JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/1nic/README.md

 - Variables are configured in variables.tf
 - Sensitive variables like AWS SSH keys are configured in terraform.tfvars
-  - ***Note***: Other items like BIG-IP password are stored in AWS Secrets Manager.
-Refer to the [Prerequisites](#prerequisites).
 - Files
   - main.tf - resources for provider, versions
   - bigip.tf - resources for BIG-IP autoscaling group, launch template, security groups
-  - main.tf - resources for provider, versions
   - nlb.tf - resources for AWS NLB
   - f5_onboard.tmpl - onboarding script which is run by user-data.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
-  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes
-  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more
-  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more

 ## BIG-IQ License Manager
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL/ELA/Subscription licenses from [BIG-IQ License Manager (LM)](https://devcentral.f5.com/s/articles/managing-big-ip-licensing-with-big-iq-31944), then these following steps are needed: